work-hard99/ChainlinkSubscription/README.md

     _cancelSubscriptionHelper(subId, to);
 }
 ```
-The issue is this after 24 hours ,pending request becomes failed request .
+The issue is  after 24 hours ,pending request becomes failed request .
 But then also , we can neither can remove our consumer nor cancel subscription .
 Let us say consumer is a malicious contract , and it Dos'ed many requests , then subscription owner doesn't have any mechanism which can remove this consumer .
 As if we try to remove consumer , even 1 failed request will not let it .
 BECAUSE PENDING REQUESTS AND FAILED REQUESTS ARE BEING TREATED SAME BY Chainlink VRF2_5 Contract .

 There is a solution that I can see ,
 ```